influenzanet/cluster-management/influenzanet-migration/README.md

 ## Configurations

-- `admin_scripts_image`: image name of the admin scripts to use, the version is hardcoded in the chart
+- `admin_scripts_image`: image name and version of the admin scripts to use

 - `management_api_url`: management api url inside the cluster